 See Search Operators for examples.

-Use a field label to control where your search term or phrase is found in a document.
+Use a field label to control where your search term or phrase is found.
 For example, to retrieve legislation with the word 'snap' in the title, type title:snap in the search box.
 A complete list of fields is available on the advanced search command line page.
 The advanced search form provides a selection list of available fields.

 Refining a Search

-You can refine searches with facets or by using Search Within.
-To refine an advanced search, modify your original search by adding or deleting criteria from the search form or command line at the top of the page.
+After your search results are returned, you can refine the set with facets or by using Search Within.
+Quick and advanced searches can be modified by adding or deleting criteria from the search form or command line at the top of the results page.

 Facets provide a way to narrow, or reduce, your set of search results by selecting additional search criteria from among those available in your initial result set.
+Facets are hidden by default on quick search results.
+Click on Show Facets to display.
 To learn more about specific facets available in Congress.gov, see Refining with Facets.

 Using Search Within

-Another way to narrow your set of search results is by searching within your results.
-From any quick search results page, check Search Within to the right of the search box and enter your additional search terms.
+Another way to narrow your set is by searching within your results.
+After executing a search from the main search, check Search Within on the right of the search box and enter your additional search terms.
 All of your search terms, original and additional, will be displayed at the top of your results.
 You can remove any term from your search by clicking on it.